emanuelefavero/SSA/README.md

 # SSA
 #### _A micro JS DOM selector library similar to jQuery, in less than 100 bytes._

-Yes, this is simply a dummy library to select DOM elements, if like me, this is all you use jQuery for ($('')), this is the library for you!
+Yes, this is simply a dummy library to select DOM elements.
+If like me, the dollar sign, $(''), is all you use jQuery for, this is the library for you!

 ## Installation
-#### online, using the link to the SSA.js file on github:
+#### online link, using the SSA.js file on github:
 - Insert the following script tag in your html document, before your js script tag.
 ```<script src="https://emanuelefavero.github.io/SSA/SSA.js"></script>```

-#### OR, Install locally:
+#### OR, install it locally:
 - Clone this repository or download this .zip
 - Copy "SSA.js" to the root of your project folder
 - Insert the following script tag in your html document, before your js script tag.